TyrionWuYue/USC_ISE_529/README.md

 Ratio =, <>, <, >, +/-, *, /, (meaning full zero point)
 Eg: Age, Length, Mass

 2. Relational vs dimensional data structures
+Relational:
+A. Designed for optimized read/update/delete processing of individual transactions
+B. “Normalized” data model eliminates redundant data
+C. Because there is no redundant data, there is no possibility of inconsistencies

+Dimensional:
+A. Designed for optimized summarization and filtering of large numbers of transactions
+B. “Denormalized” data model allows significant redundancy as a tradeoff for analytics and reporting efficiency
+C. Easier for analyst to understand

 3. Tidy data formats

 4. Joining data